How to Get Rid of Pet Dander

 Filter fit is extremely important for air purification.
 An air filter that’s too large will be loose, allowing air to pass without going through the filter.
 And an air filter that’s too small can become damaged and bent, causing the same airflow problems.
 If not done correctly, no MERV rating will make a difference.

 Even the best air filter for pet dander can only work for so long.
 Filters need to be cleaned or changed at least once every three months, but if pets are indoors, it should be closer to once a month.

 Read More: How Often Do I Need To Change My Air Filter

 How to Incorporate HEPA Air Filters

-HEPA air filters are extremely thick, which is why they clear out 99.97% of particles as small as 0.3 microns.
-But they also significantly restrict airflow.
-This can have a damaging effect on your HVAC components and reduce comfort in your home.
+HEPA air filters are very thick, which is why they clear out 99.97% of particles as small as 0.3 microns.
+That said, they also significantly restrict airflow (which can have a damaging effect on your HVAC components and reduce comfort in your home.)

-What you can do is use a portable air purifier with a HEPA filter.
+You may consider using a portable air purifier with a HEPA filter.
 Air purifiers can provide additional pet dander removal in a single room or portion of the home.
-They can be used in common areas like the living room or the bedroom of a family member with allergies.
+Use them in areas like the living room or in the bedroom of a family member with allergies.

 READ MORE: Air Filters vs Air Purifiers